 - Renal impairment, including renal failure (rare) [see WARNINGS AND PRECAUTIONS]

-- Acute exacerbation of colitis [see WARNINGS AND PRECAUTIONS]
+- Acute intolerance syndrome [see WARNINGS AND PRECAUTIONS]

 - Hypersensitivity reactions [see WARNINGS AND PRECAUTIONS]